enricopesce/enricopesce.it/content/about.en.md

 Today I live in Malaga as an engineer of pre-sales cloud solutions at Oracle Inc and I tell my daily working life in this blog.

-More information about my working life on [Linkedin](https://www.linkedin.com/in/enricopesce/)
+More information about my working life on [Linkedin](https://www.linkedin.com/in/enricopesce/).

-My project, included this blog, on [GitHub](https://github.com/enricopesce)
+My projects, included this blog, on [GitHub](https://github.com/enricopesce).